Caroline LeCount: Activism

-LeCount was part of the Ladies' Union Association, a group of women supporting the Union in the American Civil War.
-As part of their efforts, her and other black women would ride streetcars to deliver supplies to troops even though black riders were often removed by force.
-Her and others would board, be forcefully removed, and then appeal to the courts and the public to ban discrimination on streetcars.
+LeCount was part of the Ladies' Union Association, an organization of women supporting the Union in the American Civil War.
+As part of their efforts, she and other black women would ride streetcars to deliver supplies to troops even though black riders were often removed by force.
+LeCount and others would board, be forcefully removed, and then appeal to the courts and the public to ban discrimination on streetcars.
 LeCount, along with her fiancé Octavius Catto and abolitionist William Still, also made petitions and lobbying efforts towards desegregation.
-One historian noted that "Caroline Le Count did almost the same thing as Rosa Parks did, but her streetcar in 1867 was powered by a horse."
+The historian Daniel R. Biddle noted that "Caroline Le Count did almost the same thing as Rosa Parks did, but her streetcar in 1867 was powered by a horse."

-When the city passed a law in 1867 banning segregation on public transport, LeCount successfully brought charges against a driver that wouldn't let her ride.
+When the city passed a law in 1867 banning segregation on public transport, LeCount successfully brought charges against a driver who wouldn't let her ride.
 The city then issued an official notice to its transit companies that they were no longer allowed to discriminate against black passengers.